Cat Breeds in Australia

 The British Shorthair originated on streets in Britain in the 19th century.
 Harrison Weir was the main person who was credited with the creation of the breed that we love today.
 He enjoyed the presence of cats and selected the toughest and strongest ones in order to breed them.

-In the end of 19th century, the popularity of the British Shorthair dropped down and they were almost extinct.
+At the end of the 19th century, the popularity of the British Shorthair dropped down and they were almost extinct.
 However, modern British Shorthairs have Russian Blue and Persian DNA because they were bred with them in order to survive.